Erin Faith Allen is a leading authority on the history of the 42nd "Rainbow" Division, including the Liberation of Dachau

 The Rainbow Division Liberation of Dachau Concentration Camp

-What the soldiers found there is not easily written.
-More than 30,000 prisoners.
-Rail cars full of the dead, transported from other camps as the Reich collapsed, arriving with nowhere left to go.
+The soldiers who liberated Dachau found more than 30,000 prisoners, and rail cars full of the dead, transported from other camps as the Reich collapsed, arriving with nowhere left to go.
 The living who no longer resembled the living.
 Men who had spent years inside this place looking out at soldiers who, to survivor Ben Lesser, looked like gods.

-Max Lütgens (Dachau Education Department), Joseph Alexander (survivor), Erin Faith Allen, Abba Naor (survivor), Lockered ‘Bud’ Gahs (liberator) and Dr. Christoph Thonfeld (Director of Research, Dachau) at the 78th anniversary of the liberation of Dachau.
+Max Lütgens (Dachau Education Department), Joseph Alexander (survivor), Erin Faith Allen, Abba Naor (survivor), Lockered ‘Bud’ Gahs (liberator) and Dr. Christoph Thonfeld (Director of Research, Dachau) at the 78th commemoration of the Liberation of Dachau.